yuntongf/PennPals/README.md

 # PennPals

 ## Description
 A platform for Penn students to talk about anything🗣.
 The main page includes a NavBar and a message board with all the posts, where users can like, downvote and delete.
 Clicking on each message can lead to a reply page.
 Users can post comments and like or downvote replies.
 The Compose section allows users to create their own posts.
-To use the app, go to https://penn-pals.herokuapp.com/MessageBoard.
+To use the app, please go to https://penn-pals.herokuapp.com/MessageBoard.

 ## Motivation
 In the past year as a freshman, I saw many of my friends at college struggle with life issues like finding good class recommendation, navigating campus resources, selling and buying second-hand goods, finding sublets for summer, etc. More importanly, many are fighting the battle of mental illness on their own.
 College can be hard.
 Hopefully having a supportive community to be there will make it easier❤️.